 Be sure not to add too much pumpkin to your dog’s food.
 The increased fiber can cause constipation.
 So, it’s best to start with a small amount and then increase little by little.
 One more thing, you need to use pumpkin without seeds or skin.

-If pumpkin is not available, according to Nancy Lee, owner of the Cooky Mom website, you can feed your pooch butternut squash.
+According to Nancy Lee, owner of the Cooky Mom website, if pumpkin is unavailable, you can feed your pooch butternut squash.
 The squash can help if your dog has diarrhea.

 But be sure to feed your pet in moderation because too much squash may worsen your dog’s condition.

 There is a misconception that turkey is bad for dogs.
 But the truth is, this food is straightforward to digest.
-What’s more, it is usually fed together with white rice to dogs who have diarrhea and vomiting.
-It is safe to give as long as the turkey is boiled or baked and cooked without spices and fats.
+Moreover, it is usually fed with white rice to dogs with diarrhea and vomiting.
+It is safe to give if the turkey is boiled, baked, and cooked without spices and fats.

-Do not give your dog cooked turkey bones, skin, or greasy drippings, as they can be dangerous for your dog’s health.
+Do not give your dog cooked turkey bones, skin, or greasy drippings, as they can harm your dog’s health.

 If you are looking for a bland diet for your sick dog, you can never go wrong with bone broth.
-Bone broth is a liquid and mild meal that can soothe an upset stomach.
+Bone broth is a mild liquid meal that can soothe an upset stomach.
 It’s also a delicious and nutritious way to include flavor and moisture to dry food.
-It will even encourage your pet to eat, especially if they have a reduced appetite.
+It will encourage your pet to eat, especially if they have a reduced appetite.

 Cook on low for 20 to 24 hours.
 Also, when making bone broth, avoid adding black pepper to your dog’s food, as it can lead to problems like hemorrhoids and a burning sensation in the stomach.

 While bone broth is healthy, cooked bones are dangerous for your dog.
-So, make sure to eliminate all the bones from the broth before serving.
+So, ensure to eliminate all the bones from the broth before serving.